 Donald Richie: In Memoriam, 1924 - 2013

-A small "In Memoriam" exhibition, located on the first floor of Mugar Library includes a leather-bound "Page A Day" diary from 1945, shown is an entry from June with Richie expressing "an overwhelming desire to write."
-And write he did.
 Richie authored over 40 books and about 30 experimental films.
-Also on exhibition is a page from an undated piece entitled, "Memories of Kurosawa," which opens with Richie's introduction to the famous film director, Akira Kurosawa, and his equally famous lead actor, Toshiro Mifune.
-There is also a page from a travel journal describing a trip to the Japanese island of Sado in 1955, an updated edition (2005) of Richie's "One Hundred Years of Japanese Film" and a photograph of the author from 2009.
+Also exhibited was a page from an undated piece entitled, "Memories of Kurosawa," which opens with Richie's introduction to the famous film director, Akira Kurosawa, and his equally famous lead actor, Toshiro Mifune.
+There was also a page from a travel journal describing a trip to the Japanese island of Sado in 1955, an updated edition (2005) of Richie's "One Hundred Years of Japanese Film" and a photograph of the author from 2009.

 This exhibition is no longer on view.